First Horizon Park: Design

 After Sulphur Dell was dismantled on April 16, 1969, the ballpark's sunken field was filled in with rock, dirt, and the remains of the demolished Andrew Jackson Hotel.
 It was then converted to a number of state-owned parking lots for the nearby Tennessee State Capitol.
 While Sulphur Dell was nestled in an area that was home to the city's garbage dump, stockyards, the Atlantic Ice House building, and various warehouses, First Horizon Park is now surrounded by new apartments, parking ramps, and restaurants.
 The facade at the home plate entrance on the stadium's north side is constructed from cast ultra-high-performance concrete planks, zinc panels, and an array of windows that stretches across the full width of the entrance.
 To the south of the stadium, beyond the outfield wall, is an area that connects the city's Cumberland River Greenway to the Bicentennial Mall Greenway.
-It will be open to the public on non-game days after the surrounding apartment buildings and retail spaces are completed.

 The grandstand has a 24 to 36 foot wide concourse that wraps around the playing field.
 The field is recessed 17 ft below the street-level concourse so it can be viewed from the entrances and seats.
 Most of the on-field action can be viewed from the concourse; televisions showing live feeds of the game are located there.
 The seating bowl provides views of Nashville's skyline to the south.

 Because it is located on a flood plain, the ballpark was built to withstand a 100-year flood.
 Before its redevelopment, the area, including the original Sulphur Dell ballpark, was prone to regular flooding from the nearby Cumberland River and it flooded during the 2010 Tennessee floods.
 To prevent water damage, the grandstand has an acrylic floor covering and the field-level suites are equipped with detachable floor boards, food-service tables mounted on casters, and raised floor outlets and electrical switches.